 And then I disappeared, because this was never about me.
 I watched the show end without me.
 And for the record, everybody totally slayed.
 I can’t thank FALL, the abrasiveMedia family, La Vie Quartet, and our vocalists from Portara Ensemble enough.

 I would not presume to know what this show meant to them, or to the others that saw it live from the different perspectives we offered.
 However, I must say that as a result of this show, my own mission for creating feels more crystalline than ever before:

 My reason for creating is to show the process for what it is: to reject the end result as ever truly capable of embodying that process; to undermine the author as his own authority; to peel away the layers of conscious genius to find something sacred underneath.
 You have no idea how hard that is to *do*, let alone to *show* – especially when you’ve spent your life doing the opposite.
 But that’s the only art I want to make, and the only life I want to live.
 The show must go on.

 Finally, if you’re sitting here thinking “I can’t believe I missed this” – dude, the whole concept album is online, right now, waiting for you to explore.
-And if you want this live show to ever happen again, then I need you to go listen to it, over and over, and play it for everyone in every community you know.
+And if you want this live show to ever come into full production, then I need you to go listen to the album over and over.
+Play it for everyone in every community you know.
 I need you to believe it means something, in order for it to mean anything at all.